wp-plugins/burnzone-commenting/readme.txt

 5. The dark theme.

 == Changelog ==

+= 0.9.4 =
+* Added option to disable comments in case people want to use only the forums.
+This option can be found on the settings page, after clicking 'Advanced'.
+* The comments are closed for the forum page created during the plugin activation.

 = 0.9.3 =
 * Fixed a bug that made the plugin incompatible with PHP versions before 5.3.